ejazmustafavi-DataAnalyst/EDA_For_TitanicDataset/README.md

-# ElevvopathsProjects
-Titanic Dataset - Exploratory Data Analysis
+# 🚢 Titanic Dataset – Exploratory Data Analysis (EDA)

-This project explores the Titanic dataset to uncover insights about passenger demographics, survival patterns, and key factors influencing survival rates.
-The analysis includes data cleaning, feature exploration, and visualization using Python libraries such as pandas, matplotlib, and seaborn.
+This project performs an in-depth exploratory analysis of the **Titanic dataset** to uncover patterns in passenger demographics, survival outcomes, and the factors that most influenced survival rates.
+The workflow includes data cleaning, feature exploration, and insightful visualizations using Python.

-Key steps include:

-Handling missing values and feature engineering

-Visualizing survival trends by gender, class, and age

-Correlation analysis and summary statistics

-Drawing insights from data-driven visualizations

-📊 Tools & Libraries: Python, Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebook
+---

+## 🔍 Key Steps in the Analysis

+- **Data Cleaning & Preprocessing**
+  Handled missing values, encoded features, and prepared the dataset for analysis.

+- **Exploratory Visualization**
+  Analyzed survival trends based on **gender**, **passenger class**, and **age groups** using statistical and graphical methods.

+- **Feature & Correlation Analysis**
+  Examined relationships between variables to identify which features played significant roles in survival rates.

+- **Insights & Interpretation**
+  Derived meaningful conclusions from visual patterns and summary statistics.

+---

+## 🧰 Tools & Libraries Used

+- **Python**
+- **Pandas**
+- **NumPy**
+- **Matplotlib**
+- **Seaborn**
+- **Jupyter Notebook**

+---

+This analysis provides a strong foundation for understanding the Titanic dataset and sets the stage for further modeling or machine learning tasks.